Friday, May 23, 2025

 The key message of these books is that God helps us live wisely and is close to us when we pray.

-4. The Prophets – Messages from God
+4. The Prophets are messages from God

-These books were written by prophets—people chosen by God to deliver His messages.
+These books were written by prophets, people chosen by God to deliver His messages.
 Sometimes they warned people to turn back to God, and other times they gave hope about a Saviour who was coming.

-• Isaiah – this prophet talks a lot about the coming of Jesus!
+• Isaiah: This prophet talks a lot about the coming of Jesus!

-🎁 Memory Verse Idea:
+Memory Verse Idea:

 “Your word is a lamp to my feet and a light to my path.” – Psalm 119:105